-We will increase I/O efficiency with an improved hypervisor called sKVM.
-Furthermore, we will continue development on a new operating system, called OSv, which Cloudius Systems, one of the project members, build specifically for cloud computing.
-Both sKVM and OSv will receive further extensions that will allow efficient communication via RDMA.
-We will then integrate both sKVM and OSv with a cloud middleware, to provide the advancements in a productive environment to users of infrastructure services.
-This integration with the cloud middleware will include a novel application deployment model, based on OSv.
+We increase I/O efficiency with an improved hypervisor called sKVM and approaches like IOcm, ZeCoRX and UNCLOT.
+Furthermore, we continue development on OSv, which ScyllaDB (formerly known as Cloudius Systems), one of the project members, built specifically for cloud computing.
+Both sKVM and OSv have and will receive further extensions that will allow efficient communication via (v)RDMA.
+We also integrate both sKVM and OSv with OpenStack, to provide the advancements in a productive environment to users of infrastructure services.
+This integration with OpenStack allows for a novel application deployment model, based on OSv.
 Four use cases will leverage those advancements.
-One use case will offer big data clusters on demand.
-Another use case will offer cloud bursting.
-The remaining two use cases will offer HPC with VMs.
+One use case offers big data clusters on demand.
+Another use case demonstrates cloud bursting.
+The remaining two use cases cover HPC scenarios, using VMs.

 The project’s scope and its merits can be best explained in a bottom-up fashion according to its architecture.
 We describe MIKELANGELO’s architecture briefly in the following paragraphs.
 In-depth looks into the MIKELANGELO Techonologies is in the separate Technology pages: